Content Writer at SocialBee

 13. Bluesky offers more post interaction customization features

+To address visibility and content control, Bluesky introduced customizable interaction settings for each post.
 When you create a post on Bluesky, you can customize who can interact with it before you share it.
 You can adjust quote settings (enabling or disabling quote posts) and reply settings, allowing replies from everyone, nobody, only mentioned users, or followed users.

 In contrast, on X, interaction options are tied to the “Protect your Tweets” feature, which limits interactions only to approved followers.
 In Protected mode, followers can like and comment but cannot retweet your posts.
+Blocked accounts also can’t find or interact with your content.

 Additionally, your protected tweets won’t appear in public search results like Google, though they will still show up in Twitter’s own search.
 However, unlike Bluesky, these settings need to be changed in the global settings and affect all posts, rather than being customizable on an individual post basis.